- insulin lispro

 For the treatment of adults and children with diabetes mellitus who require insulin for the maintenance of normal glucose homeostasis.
 Humalog is also indicated for the initial stabilisation of diabetes mellitus.

-The dosage should be determined by the physician, according to the requirement of the patient.
+The dose should be determined by the physician, according to the requirement of the patient.

 Humalog 100 units/ml Junior KwikPen is suitable for patients who may benefit from finer insulin dose adjustments.